adnantium/leasables/docs/design_decisions.md

     * Drivers can maintain the minimum balance needed by controlling payment into the lease agreement contract.

 ### Circuit Breakers
-  * It any issues are found in the `LeasableCar.sol` contract:
+  * If any issues are found in the `LeasableCar.sol` contract:
     * `LeasableCar.disable()`:
       * Car owners can disable the availability of a car at anytime to prevent new lease agreements from it.
 The owner can transfer (retire old contract and create new contract) to new contract based on the
   * (Future) If any issues are found in the `LeaseAgreement.sol` contract:
     * `LeaseAgreement.offerUpdatedContract(address new_agreement_contract`:
-      * Owner can offer the driver a new agreement contract that contains the same terms but utilized the upgraded version of `LeaseAgreemen.sol`
+      * Owner can offer the driver a new agreement contract that contains the same terms but utilized the upgraded version of `LeaseAgreement.sol`
       * Can also be used for non-security issues that require a fresh lease agreement but still maintains a connection to the original agreement
-      * Driver can `acceptUpdatedAgreement(address new_agreement_contract` and then all future processing and execution of the payments will be done on new contract and the original contract will be disabled.
+      * Driver can `acceptUpdatedAgreement(address new_agreement_contract)` and then all future processing and execution of the payments will be done on new contract and the original contract will be disabled.
     *

 ### Push vs Pull Payments using Withdrawal pattern:
-  * Drivers push payments into `LeaseAgreement.sol`.
-All transfers of funds go thru `LeaseAgreement.withdraw()`
+  * Drivers push payments into `LeaseAgreement.sol` thru
+  * All transfers of funds out go thru `LeaseAgreement`.`ownerFinalize()` & `driverFinalize()`

 ### Rate Limiting & Speed Bumps
   * The LeaseAgreement contract limits the frequency that the `processCycle()` function can be run at (default 1 hour).
 Slows down the impacts of any attack that tries to move money out of the contract.